 So, why are buyer personas important in the first place?
-Since purchasing behavior and markets change so frequently, keeping a finger on the pulse of what your ideal type of customers are up to is vital.
-Buyer personas help you to personalize your messaging and product development based on the information you have acquired, which means a more widespread reach.
+Since purchasing behaviour and markets change so frequently, keeping a finger on the pulse of what your ideal type of customers are up to is vital.
+Buyer personas help you to personalise your messaging and product development based on the information you have acquired, which means a more widespread reach.

 Now that you know all this and want to get in on the action, how do you go about creating your very own buyer personas?
 The best thing you can do is to start small with one or two personas, and then add to this later as you see fit.
 Remember, there is no need to have a lot of different personas, rather stick to a few more refined ones.

 Where do you find information to include in your buyer personas?